Frequently Asked Questions:

-That depends on the program you have been admitted to.
+That depends on the program to which you have been admitted.
 Each program has a course load requirement that you must follow.
 Refer to the calendar first, to find the minimum course load you are required to take.
 For example, students in our Honors Neuroscience, Honors Biochemistry, Honors Physiology, Honors Pharmacology and Honors Psychology programs must take 30 credits in each fall/winter (5 courses each term).

 General Science students do not have course load requirements and can take up to 5 courses per term.